-Drumpellier Country Park, has two large natural lochs which attract a huge variety of wildlife and natural flora.
-The visitor centre is open all year round and contains interesting information about the history of the lochs and the wildlife in the area.
+Drumpellier Country Park has two large natural lochs which attract a huge variety of wildlife and natural flora.
+The visitor centre is open all year round and the park now has a newly developed play area based on an iron age dwelling, Crannog.

 Activities include nature trails, orienteering and a full programme of ranger walks as well as various seasonal activities including boating and canoeing, making Drumpellier Park a great place for outdoor pursuits.

 download this ready-made itinerary featuring drumpellier, trampolining and golfing

 Click here for a full access statement for Drumpellier Country Park.